Dry Needling Brisbane

 Dry Needling approach is based on Western anatomical and neurophysiological principles.
 It should not to be confused with the Traditional Chinese Medicine (TCM) technique of acupuncture.
 Acupuncture and Dry Needling only share the same tool – an Acupuncturist is practicing a traditional medicine system, dry needling practice is based on recent science.

-Our experienced Myotherapists Liza Markova & Roger Morelli & Remedial Therapist Elena and Makira are qualified to provide expert Dry Needling and comply with all health guidelines in Dry Needling delivery and hygiene.
+Our experienced Myotherapists Elena Rengifo & Roger Morelli & Remedial Therapist Wang and Makira are qualified to provide expert Dry Needling and comply with all health guidelines in Dry Needling delivery and hygiene.

 Dry Needling Brisbane – Is it Safe?